JonasAlfredsson/docker-bind/README.md

 ### 4. Your Zone Files
 ISC claims that `/var/lib/bind` is "usually the place where the secondary zones are placed", but for my personal use I just place everything inside the [cache](#2-the-cache) directory.
-IT is up to you, since you will need to define the paths in the "zone" declarations inside the `named.conf.options` file.
+It is up to you, since you will either way need to define the paths in the "zone" declarations inside the `named.conf.options` file.

-### The `entrypoint` Scripts
+### 5. The `entrypoint` Scripts
 The final location that might be of interest is the `/entrypoint.d/` folder, since the main [`entrypoint.sh`](./entrypoint.sh) will look inside it for any files ending with `.sh` and try to execute them in alphabetical order.
 This allows you to run custom commands before the Bind service is started.

 #### Input Arguments
-Any extra input arguments provided as the `command`, when starting the image, will be appended directly to the Bind service.
+Any extra input arguments provided as the `CMD`, when starting the image, will be appended directly to the Bind service.
 Please take a look at the last line in [`entrypoint.sh`](./entrypoint.sh) to see how it works.